Join the Gateway Sysop Team (Sysop Guidelines)

 Before you inquire to run an RMS gateway station, we prefer you first be an active user of radio email.
 All gateway software requires a WL2K password.
 To get one you must maintain an active account.
 In addition, you must also request authorization for your station to connect with CMS servers as a network gateway.
 This is explained below under 'Authorizations'.

-The strength, reliability and reputation of the network is based upon the quality of service provided by knowledgeable and attentive volunteers.
-We maintain a high standard in order to provide good user experiences.
+The strength, reliability and reputation of the Winlink system is based upon the quality of service provided by knowledgeable and attentive volunteers.
+We maintain a high standard in order to provide good user experiences and meet normal user expectations.
 Within the bounds of local licensing regulations, we authorize RMS gateway operation to sysops who agree to the following guidelines:

-- to report sysop, station, service code, software version and frequency information to WL2K servers through proper configuration of gateway software and local network routers, and
+- to report sysop contact information, station, service code, software version and frequency information to WL2K servers through proper configuration of gateway software and local network routers

-- TO SUBSCRIBE TO AND STAY CURRENT WITH THE WL2K E-MAIL REFLECTORS FOR SYSOPS.
+- TO SUBSCRIBE TO AND REGULARLY READ THE Winlink_Programs_Group WL2K E-MAIL REFLECTOR.

 For network-wide alert messages and support, all sysops should join the "Winlink_Programs_Group" at yahoogroups.com, and they must monitor their Winlink e-mail daily.